NETWAYS/gitlab-training/day1/04_Commits/05_Amend.md

  * Change into `$HOME/training`
  * Modify README.md and add more text
  * Add README.md to the staging area and commit the change
- * Edit README.md again and add it to staging area
+ * Edit README.md again and add it to the staging area
  * Use `git commit --amend README.md` and explain what happens
 * Bonus:
  * Edit the commit message using `git commit --amend`